RubxKube/charts/.github/pull_request_template.md

 Please review and check the following before submitting this pull request:

 - [ ] I have tested the chart locally and it works as expected.
-- [ ] I have included a valid `Chart.yaml` file with the required information.
-- [ ] I have documented the usage and configuration options of the chart in the README.md file.
-- [ ] I have included any necessary dependencies and mentioned them in the README.md file.
 - [ ] I have considered security best practices while creating the chart.

+**Version Information**

+- [ ] I have updated the min version in the Chart.yaml file if necessary.
+- [ ] I want a new patch version for this chart (I don't need to update the min version in the Chart.yaml file).

 **Screenshots or Examples (if applicable)**